 Where the target SMETS1 GSME does not support a DebtRecoveryRateCap (with its DUIS meaning) of greater than £99 per week, then the S1SP shall return a SMETS1 Response indicating failure should such a Service Request be received.

-Where, during the period of British Summer Time the target SMETS1 ESME is configured so that each SwitchTime (with its DUIS meaning) is one hour earlier than that specified in the Service Request, the switches between periods in which Disablement of Supply is suspended (with its SMETS1 meaning) will be one hour earlier than specified in the Service Request.
+Where, during the period of British Summer Time the target SMETS1 ESME or SMETS1 GSME is configured so that each SwitchTime (with its DUIS meaning) is one hour earlier than that specified in the Service Request, the switches between periods in which Disablement of Supply is suspended (with its SMETS1 meaning) will be one hour earlier than specified in the Service Request.

 The provisions of Clause 18.1(r) apply to this service request.